HiGal/pro_gan_pytorch/README.md

 I also added some comments in the main PRO_GAN.py to make it a bit clearer where you need to alter the batch size for smaller datasets. if you run into interger errors lower the feedback factor.
 This one is set at 5 instead of 100 for smaller datasets.

-# :downarrow: Original Akanimax info
+# :arrow_down: Original Akanimax Readme

 # pro_gan_pytorch
 Package contains implementation of ProGAN.<br>